waleyGithub/waleyGithub.github.io/IELTS/writing/Task2/Classification/Outweight.md

 ---
 title: Outweight
 ---
+### 2024年03月02日 中国大陆
+On vehicle-free day, private cars, trucks and motorcycles are banned in the city center while the public transport is permitted such as bicycles, buses and taxis.
+Do the benefits of the vehicle-free outweigh the disadvantages?

 ### 2023年12月02日 中国大陆
 More and more people buy and use their own car.
 Do you think the advantages of this trend for individuals outweigh the disadvantages for environment?